History of the Cadillac Escalade

 Winter Safety: Be sure to have these emergency kit essentials in your car

-The project to create the Cadillac Escalade was approved a mere ten months before the SUV hit production, and because of this rush, the first Escalade was simply a GMC Denali with Escalade badging and a few premium features.
-A complete redesign in 2002 began to shape the Cadillac Escalade that luxury SUV buyers know today, and allowed the SUV to compete directly with the likes of Mercedes-Benz, Lexus, and Lincoln.
+The project to create the Cadillac Escalade was approved just 10 months before the SUV went into production.
+Because of this quick turnaround, the first Escalade was really a GMC Denali with Escalade badging and a few premium features.
+A complete redesign for its second generation in 2001 began to shape the Cadillac Escalade as we all know it today, with more angled lines and its signature grille.

 Additional updates in the Escalade’s second generation included a four-wheel version of its StabiliTrak electronic stability control system as well as High Intensity Discharge low beam headlights, outside mirrors with signals, power-adjustable pedals, and a Bulgari-branded analog clock in the cabin.
 Across its trims in this generation, the Escalade had either a 5.3-liter V8 or a 6.0-liter V8 under the hood.

 In 2007, the Escalade entered its third generation, where it remained visually similar to the previous generation.
 However, the SUV did move to a new GMT900 platform.
 The fourth-generation Escalade officially arrived in 2015 at dealerships but made its debut at a star-studded event in New York City along with the Escalade ESV.
 While the SUV was planned to switch to another platform (Lambda), that was canceled due to customer dislike.
 A singular EcoTec3 6.2-liter V8 engine was available and offered the most power so far with the Escalade.